imvignesh003/SpringBoot-AML/TO-DO.md

     - Currently most "discussions" are scarce and out of sight, with many brilliant minds in low places, speaking to small audiences.
 This site can change that.
     - ex.
 Michael Sugrue Plato discussions
 - Scheduled discussions, forums, pages for each work
+- This site is awesome: https://book.io/book/beyond-good-and-evil/
+  - Look at how they include AI-generated cover art based on the work -> very cool